Serhiy Kvit

 Serhiy Myronovych Kvit (Сергій Миронович Квіт; born 26 November 1965), is a Ukrainian literary critic, journalist, educator and social activist.
 Former champion of Ukraine in fencing (1984).
-Serhiy Kvit served as Rector (President) of the National University of Kyiv-Mohyla Academy from 2007 until 2014.
+Kvit has served as Rector (President) of the National University of Kyiv-Mohyla Academy from 2007 until 2014 and again since 2022.
 He occupied the position of Minister of Education and Science of Ukraine in 2014-2016 when the progressive Laws on Higher Education (2014) and On Science and Research (2015) were adopted.
-In 2015 Serhiy Kvit signed an agreement that allowed Ukrainian scientists and businesses to fully participate in Horizon 2020 (H2020), the European Union’s flagship research program.
+In 2015, Kvit signed an agreement that allowed Ukrainian scientists and businesses to fully participate in Horizon 2020 (H2020), the European Union’s flagship research program.

-Biography
+Childhood and education

 Serhiy Kvit was born in the Ukrainian city of Uzhhorod, Zakarpattia region.
-In 1982, Kvit graduated from high school № 17 in Lviv.
+In 1982, Kvit graduated from high school No 17 in Lviv.
 In 1983–1985, in connection with military service, Serhiy served in the 29th separate sports company of the Prykarpattia Military District, Soviet Army.

 After military service he entered the preparatory department of the Faculty of Journalism of the Taras Shevchenko Kyiv State University, graduating in 1991.
 At the same time, during his student years, Serhiy Kvit started working as a journalist.
 In 1990 he became a founding member of the New Literature Association.

 In 1986-1991 he studied at the faculty of journalism at the Taras Shevchenko National University.